What is a Scrum Master?

 Some (final) thoughts

-The role of Scrum Master is very important in order to keep the team' members engage.
+The role of Scrum Master is very important in order to keep the team members engaged.
 The SM can be seen as a coach for PO or for every member of the team no matter what the industry is even if it was started in agile software development industry.